mertcanozdemir/CMRxRecon2025/README.md

 ## Package Structure
 * `CMRxReconDemo`: contains parallel imaging reconstruction code
 * `ChallengeDataFormat`: explains the challenge data and the rules for data submission
-* `CMRxReconMaskGeneration`: contains code for varied undersampling mask generation in Task 1&2
+* `CMRxReconMaskGeneration`: contains code for varied undersampling mask generation in different tasks
 * `Evaluation`: contains image quality evaluation code for validation and testing
 * `Submission`: contains the structure for challenge submission